Building a Thriving and Inclusive Community

 Carlie Alfaro ’18, Founder and President, Student Advocacy Group

-Thomas Mackintosh ’19, Student Staff Member, Residential Services
+Thomas Mackintosh ’19, Student Staff Member, the Housing & Residential Experience Center

 Kazim Shaikh ’18, President, Muslim Student Association